oskar2517/display-tubes/content/magic-eye/TOYO-6ME5/index.md

     - top-view
 ---

 The 6ME5 (also known as 6M-E5) is a miniature magic eye tube manufactured by TOYO in Japan.
-It closely resembles the common [6E5 tube](/magic-eye/ken-rad-6e5/), but in a smaller form factor, featuring the same basic display characteristic of a single shadow that opens or closes according to the applied input voltage.
-The tube operates at a relatively low target voltage of 180V, while a similar variant, the 6ME10, works at an even lower target voltage of just 100V.
+It closely resembles the common [6E5 tube](/magic-eye/ken-rad-6e5/), but in a smaller form factor.
+It features the same basic display characteristic of a single shadow that opens or closes according to the supplied input voltage.
+The tube requires a relatively low target voltage of only 180V (opposed to the 250V typical for most magic eyes), the closely related 6ME10 even just 100V.

-Although it was used in certain radios, such as the Heathkit GR-21, the 6ME5 remains a rare and unusual tube.
+Not many devices seem to have used this tube.
+One example is the Heathkit GR-21 radio.

 ### Key Specifications